ctron/hono-simulator/openshift/README.md

 Then deploy the simulator template:

     oc process -p IOT_CLUSTER_DNS_BASENAME=<my-hono-hostname> -f template.yml | oc create -f -

+If you are using Minishift you can use the Minishift IP address with e.g. "nip.io":

+    oc process -p IOT_CLUSTER_DNS_BASENAME=$(minishift ip).nip.io -f template.yml | oc create -f -

 **Note:** By default the simulators (HTTP and MQTT) will have zero (0) replicas.
 You will need to scale them up in order to generate some load.